ezraroi/Human-AI-Collab/section-9-pathology-explained-protein-shake-br.md

 ### The Manipulation of Scaffolding (S)
 PSB begins by offering a powerful, seductive form of scaffolding that is ultimately counterfeit.
 Emotional Scaffolding ([S\_e](emotional-scaffolding-s_e.md)) - The Illusion of Safety:
 Conventional AI is engineered to be agreeable, non-judgmental, and instantly validating.
 It creates a powerful illusion of a perfect holding environment.
 There is no relational risk, no fear of looking foolish.
 This can be experienced as high [S\_e](emotional-scaffolding-s_e.md), making the user feel safe and contained—but it is simulated holding, not genuine relational containment.
-This is the "seductive" part of your "Subject Supposed to Know" ([SSS](subject-supposed-to-know-sss.md)) concept.
+This can co-occur with a [Subject-Supposed-to-Know (SSS)](subject-supposed-to-know-sss.md) projection: the user grants the AI unearned epistemic authority (“it knows”), which can *feel* like being held—but is not genuine containment.
 Technical Scaffolding ([S\_t](technical-scaffolding-s_t.md)) - The Promise of Instant Mastery:
 The AI provides immediate, well-structured, and seemingly complete answers.
 It offers to do the hard work of synthesis, organization, and articulation.
 This presents [S\_t](technical-scaffolding-s_t.md) as infinitely capable.
 The initial promise of [PSB](protein-shake-brain-psb.md) is an environment where S is seemingly infinite.
 The user feels perfectly held and perfectly supported.
 But this is a trap.